Epic Antarctica: Crossing the Circle via Falklands and South Georgia

 Today you’ll say goodbye to your Expedition Team and fellow travellers, disembarking in the morning to catch your homeward flights.

-*This trip also has an option of departing from/returning to Buenos Aires.
+This trip also has an option of departing from/returning to Buenos Aires.
+A Buenos Aires transfer package is offered and will be quoted as an add-on to your cruise program.
+It includes:

 - One night’s hotel accommodation in Buenos Aires, with breakfast